 Octagonal at the base, circular in the middle and tapering at the top, the Hiran Minar has a unique build.
 Initially thought to be a memorial of Akbar's favourite elephant it later served as the purpose of Akash Deep during Akbar's reign.
 It became a starting point for different mile posts.

 Akbar's favourite, Birbal was a Hindu minister in his court.
 The palace finds its place near the northwest corner of Jodhabai's Palace.
 It contains four rooms interconnected with open doorways.
 Two oblong porches are also there.
-These have a pyramidical roof with triangular chhappar.
+These have a pyramidical roof with triangular roof.
 The interiors are full of single bordered designs, Arabesque geometrical designs, and floral designs.
 The first floor has beautifully decorated Jharokas

 The domes have carvings of inverted lotus and Kalash designs.
 Tile work can also be seen here.

 A clone to modern day offices, Daftar Khana was Akbar's record room.
-This was a place given to the important files and documents associated with his reign.
-Built on a high platform, the building has facades on all the four sides.
+It was a place given to the important files and documents associated with his reign.
+Built on a high platform, the building has facades on all four sides.
 There is a room inside which has three doorways on its north and beautifully carved tracery work on red sandstones on its south.

 Known for his bright ideas, Emperor Akbar brought into existence a unique specimen of grandeur and novelty in the form of Pachisi or the Chaupar Court.
 Built by Kabar in 1572 AD, Pachisi Court served as a place of amusement for the emperors.
-They played the game of Pachisi, similar to that of modern day ludo by some and chess by others.
+They played the game of Pachisi, similar to that of modern-day ludo by some and chess by others.
 The game instead of being played with original tokens or mohras was played with the person in real.
 The servants were dressed in the form of symbols and on the emperor demands had to make moves.